 The Bottom Line

-Aeroplan, the frequent flyer program of Air Canada, allows members to earn Aeroplan points by flying on Air Canada, flying with airline partners, spending on Air Canada co-branded credit cards, shopping with retail partners and more.
-You can redeem Aeroplan points in a variety of ways.
-But, the best way to maximize the value of your Aeroplan points is to redeem them for flights with Air Canada or one of its many partner airlines.
+Aeroplan allows members to earn Aeroplan points by flying on Air Canada and partner airlines, spending on Air Canada co-branded credit cards, shopping with retail partners and more.
+Then, you can redeem those Aeroplan points in a variety of ways.
+But the best way to maximize the value of your Aeroplan points is to redeem them for flights with Air Canada or one of its partner airlines.